 People with a diagnosis of insomnia also have subjective complaints of poor daytime function.
-When compared with matched controls, they show increased subjective sleepiness but decreased objective sleepiness, due to the fact that they are usually overaroused, but feel subjectively tired.
-Objectively, they show poorer performance on psychomotor tasks, particularly those requiring switching of attention (e.g. frontal/executive tasks) (Edinger et al, 2008): objectively measured time awake after sleep onset (WASO) was the best predictor of impaired daytime performance.
-Likewise, Altena et al (Altena et al, 2008) have reported that people with insomnia perform more poorly on complex cognitive tasks, an effect which normalises following CBT intervention.
+When compared with matched controls, they show increased subjective sleepiness but decreased objective sleepiness, due to the fact that they are usually over-aroused, but feel subjectively tired.
+Objectively, they show poorer performance on psychomotor tasks, particularly those requiring the switching of attention (e.g. frontal/executive tasks) (Edinger et al, 2008): objectively measured time awake after sleep onset (WASO) was the best predictor of impaired daytime performance.
+Likewise, Altena et al (Altena et al, 2008) reported that people with insomnia perform more poorly on complex cognitive tasks, an effect which normalises following CBT intervention.
 A recent meta-analysis of 24 studies comparing the daytime cognitive performance of people with insomnia and good sleeper controls found that those with insomnia exhibited performance impairments of small to moderate magnitude in working memory, episodic memory and some aspects of executive functioning (Fortier-Brochu et al, 2012).

 The economic burden of insomnia is high, with overall costs thought to exceed $100 billion USD per year in the United States (Wickwire et al., 2016).
-In Europe, economic costs of insufficient sleep, including disruption from insomnia and other sleep difficulties were modelled across five countries; in the U.K. costs were estimated at 1.86% of GDP or $50 Billion to the economy (Hafner et al., 2016).
+In Europe, economic costs of insufficient sleep, including disruption from insomnia and other sleep difficulties were modelled across five countries; in the UK costs were estimated at 1.86% of GDP or $50 Billion to the economy (Hafner et al., 2016).
 Costs result from both direct (prescription costs, appointments and inpatient care) and indirect (lost workplace productivity/ presenteeism, absenteeism, and increased risk of traffic and workplace accidents) costs (Daley et al, 2009; Leger et al., 2006).
-Increased insomnia severity has also been shown to be associated with increased health care utilisation (Wickwire et al., 2016) and peeople with insomnia have higher health care costs than controls (Wickwire et al, in press).
-The majority of studies highlight that the cost of treating insomnia is less than the cost of not treating insomnia and treatment costs appear to be recouped within 6-12 months (Wickwire et al., 2016; Morgan, Dixon et al., 2004).
+Increased insomnia severity has also been shown to be associated with increased health care utilisation (Wickwire et al., 2016) and people with insomnia have higher health care costs than controls (Wickwire et al, in press).
+The majority of studies indicate that the cost of treating insomnia is less than the cost of not treating insomnia, and that treatment costs appear to be recouped within 6-12 months (Wickwire et al., 2016; Morgan, Dixon et al., 2004).

 Recommendation